industriesofinferno/industriesofinferno.github.io/_posts/2020-07-08-reading-lovecraft-pt1.md

 author: Athotep
 ---

 I started re-reading all of Lovecraft’s works, and will write some words on each as I progress.
 The edition I use is **Hippocampus Press**’s 3-tome [**H. P. Lovecraft's Collected Fiction: A Variorum Edition**](https://www.hippocampuspress.com/h.p-lovecraft/fiction/variorum-lovecraft){:.text-blue-600 .hover:text-blue-400}, which seems to be the current definite text (certainly being the most annotated).
 Each story gets a very short plot description (usually opting for spoiler-free), some comments, a rating (1 to 5) and a link to the public domain version of it.
+{: class="firstletteris"}
 <br>

 **The Beast in the Cave (1904)**